Stay ahead of the curve as a political insider with deep policy analysis, daily briefings and policy-shaping tools.Request a Demo

-Update, March 9, 2023: HB 129, sponsored by Rep. Soo Hong, R-Lawrenceville, and aimed at making the process easier for minority-, women-, and veteran-owned businesses to qualify for state contracts passed the House 160-3.
-It is now heading to the Senate.
+Update, July 17, 2023: HB 128, sponsored by Rep. Soo Hong, R-Lawrenceville, and aimed at making the process easier for minority-, women-, and veteran-owned businesses to qualify for state contracts, was signed by Gov. Kemp on April 24.
+It will become effective January 1, 2024.

 Header image: Rep. Roger Bruce, D-Atlanta, speaks at a press conference in Atlanta on Feb.
 17, 2023, by the Georgia Legislative Black Caucus (GLBC) at which they announced their 2023 priorities.
 (Credit: Jill Jordan Sieder)